mpolimeno/sdsu-sage-tutorial-git/about.rst

 .. index:: command line, notebook

-This tutorial assumes that the reader has access to Sage through one of these two methods.
-For more information on installing Sage see the `Instalation Guide <http://www.sagemath.org/doc/installation>`_.
+This tutorial assumes that the reader has access to a running copy of Sage.
+Either through For more information on installing Sage see the `Instalation Guide <http://www.sagemath.org/doc/installation>`_.

 Once Sage has been installed and the program started it has two ways to enter commands, the *command line* and a web-based *notebook* which is similar in design to the interface of *Matlab*, *Mathematica*, or *Maple*.